NCEA Level 3 Food & Nutrition

 - Ethical Food Issue impacting New Zealand

-- OPTIONAL - Barista at Levels 2 or 3
+- OPTIONAL - Barista at Levels 2 and/or 3

-Most ingredients are supplied by the department; however, students will be asked to bring ingredients as well.
+Most ingredients are supplied by the department; however, students will be asked to bring some ingredients if individualising recipes.

 Access to a keyboard device is highly recommended for success in this course.